m0ru/bak/04_solution.md

 With promises, arrow-functions[^fn:arrowfunctions] and the enhanced object literals^[`{needs, userInfo}` as syntactic-sugar for `{needs: needs, userInfo: userInfo}`] this looks like:

-[^fn:arrowfunctions]: a conciser function syntax with slightly different behaviour regarding the `this`-keyword, i.e. it doesn't rebind it to the local scope, making them good for use within methods of ES6-style `class`es.
+[^fn:arrowfunctions]: a conciser function syntax with slightly different behavior regarding the `this`-keyword, i.e. it doesn't rebind it to the local scope, making them good for use within methods of ES6-style `class`es.
 See <https://www.ecma-international.org/ecma-262/6.0/#sec-arrow-function-definitions> or <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions>

 ```{.js #fig:promise-in-use}
 won.login(credentials)